spine-tools/SpineOpt.jl/docs/src/implementation_details/how_to_write_a_constraint.md

 In our case, we need to guarantee that the flow between a [unit](@ref) and a [node](@ref) is *never* higher than the [unit\_capacity](@ref).
 So it looks like we should be taking the *highest* resolution of the [unit\_flow](@ref) variable.

 But we also need to guarantee that the flow is lower than the [unit\_capacity](@ref) times the [shut\_down\_limit](@ref) if the [unit](@ref) is shutting down in the next period.
 How does that affect the resolution of the constraint?
 Is it still Ok to use the resolution of [unit\_flow](@ref)?
 What happens if [units\_on](@ref) has higher resolution than [unit\_flow](@ref)?
-Would we violate this part of the constraint in certain cases?
+Would we violate this last part of the constraint eventually?

 In doubt, something that could work is to take the highest resolution of all the individual resolutions involved.
 That should ensure that we don't miss any time-slice, but at the same time it might not be